curvednebula/go-rust-perf-tests/README.md

 ## Final thoughts

-The results of the test indicate that Go application need extra care when CPU load approaches 100% utilization.
+The test results showed that Go application need extra care when CPU load approaches 100% utilization.
 Rust's tokio handles it gracefully out of the box.
 Still, the optimization required in Go was very simple, so I wouldn't call it a problem.

 ## How to run the test